 Associate of Computer Science: Degree Overview

-Associate's degree programs in computer science combine theory and practice to teach students computer usage, programming and maintenance.
-Graduates of these programs usually earn an Associate of Science or an Associate of Applied Science degree, and may choose to work immediately after graduating or to transfer to a 4-year college to pursue a bachelor's degree.
+Associate's degree programs in computer science combine theory and practice to teach students about computer usage, programming and maintenance.
+Graduates of these programs usually earn an Associate of Science or an Associate of Applied Science degree, and they may choose to work immediately after graduating or to transfer to a 4-year college to pursue a bachelor's degree.
 Some schools offer 2+2 programs for students wishing to continue their studies, and some offer online degree options.
-A high school diploma or equivalent is usually required for admission.
+A high school diploma or the equivalent is usually required for admission.

 A computer science program can offer students opportunities to work in computer labs to gain hands-on experience learning about computer science.
 Additionally, students may participate in internships with local businesses where they put their classroom knowledge to use in real-world situations.
 Some courses may be offered through distance learning.
 Course topics may include: